The other day, I was working on a presentation.

 Step 2: Next, click the Fill button on the toolbar and choose Transparent

 If you need to add a transparent fill to your Quick Styles for the first time, it’s pretty simple.
-All you need to is click down on the fill color option and select the transparent fill.
+All you need to is click down on the fill color option in the Tool Properties and select the transparent fill.